-This article takes a look at events that most traders didn’t expect, and that could have potentially cost them huge sums of money even with a stop loss order in place (the risk management tool used by most traders to control the amount lost on a losing trade).
+This article takes a look at events that most traders didn’t expect, and that could have potentially cost them huge sums of money even with a stop loss order in place.

 When Stop Losses Are Ineffective